rexim/rexim.me/posts/emacs-as-bookmark-manager-links.md

       ;; Of course, this function is interactive. :)
       (interactive)
-      (let (;; Remembering the current buffer, 'cause it is a destination ;; buffer we are inserting the result to.
+      (let (;; Remembering the current buffer, 'cause it is a destination ;; buffer we are inserting the org-link to.
             (dest-buffer (current-buffer))
             ;; Getting URL from the clipboard.
 Since it may contain ;; some text properties we are using substring-no-properties ;; function.
             (url (substring-no-properties (current-kill 0))))
-        ;; Making a request to the URL
+        ;; Retrieving content by URL.
         (url-retrieve
          url
-         ;; Performing an action on the retrieved response from the server.
+         ;; Performing an action on the retrieved content.
          `(lambda (s)
             (rc/perform-cliplink ,dest-buffer ,url
                                  (buffer-string))))))